Lab 7: Collaborative Bio Data Science using GitHub via RStudio

 Making your Credentials and Personal Access Token stick around (Team)

-The thing is, we’re actually working on a Linux server her, this entails a that you’re credentials and PAT exists in a cache, which is cleared every 15 minutes.
+The thing is, we’re actually working on a Linux server here, this entails a that you’re credentials and PAT exists in a cache, which is cleared every 15 minutes.
 This.
 Is.
 Annoying!
 So let’s fix it!

-First of all RStudio is a (G)raphical (U)ser (I)nterface, meaning, that it allows you to do pointy-clicky stuff, but at the end of the day, everything happens at the commandline.
-That also goes for git, so your button-pushing simply gets converted into commands, which are executed at the commandline.
-If you are not comfortable with the commandline, don’t worry, the pointy-clicky stuff will be sufficient for now!
-If you are comfortable with the commandline, I advice to get comfortable with git on the commandline as well, you do get some extra bang-for-the-buck!
+First of all RStudio is a (G)raphical (U)ser (I)nterface, meaning, that it allows you to do pointy-clicky stuff, but at the end of the day, everything happens at the command line.
+That also goes for git, so your button-pushing simply gets converted into commands, which are executed at the command line.
+If you are not comfortable with the command line, don’t worry, the pointy-clicky stuff will be sufficient for now!
+If you are comfortable with the command line, I advice to get comfortable with git on the command line as well, you do get some extra bang-for-the-buck!

-Now, a brief visit of the commandline:
+Now, a brief visit of the command line:

-1. In the Console-pane, click the Terminal-tab, which gains you access to the system underlying RStudio
+1. In the Console pane, click the Terminal tab, which gains you access to the system underlying RStudio

 2. You should see something like user@pupilX:/net/pupilX/home/people/user/projects/lab07_git_exercises$

-3. Enter ls -a, this will list all the files, compare with your Files-pane, you will see that RStudio is “hiding” something from you, namely the .git folder
+3. Enter ls -a, this will list all the files, compare with your Files pane, you will see that RStudio is “hiding” something from you, namely the .git folder

 4. Enter ls -a .git and you will see the content of the folder, this is where all the git-magic happens